curv3d/curv/docs/Module.md

 # Implementation of Functions and Modules

+## Script Module (without functions or let)
+A script module is the only kind of environment.
+Definitions may refer to each other, order doesn't matter, there are edge cases where recursion makes sense.
+Temporary implementation:
+* initialize all binding values to Missing (a special marker value).
+* Evaluate definientia expressions one at a time.
+If they reference a Missing value, then:
+  * set the slot to Pending
+  * evaluate the expression
+  * store the result in the slot
+* If a definiens slot contains Pending when you evaluate it, then report an "illegal recursive reference".
+Eg, you'll get that for the second `x` in `x=x+1`.

+Analyzer:
+* the Environment contains the builtin namespace and the module namespace
+* An Identifier is looked up in the environment.
+The result is a `Module_Ref` (containing an Atom) or a Constant (in the case of a builtin).

+Evaluator:
+* The eval() virtual function now takes a Frame argument.
+  The frame points to the partially initialized script module value.
+* `Module_Ref::eval(frame)` works as specified above.

+## Environments and Bindings
+Kinds of environments:
+* function parameter list
+* let bindings
+* module bindings (script module and submodule)
+* the builtin environment

+Kinds of bindings and references:
+* static -- References are Constant nodes in the code tree.
+  True for some let and module bindings, all builtin bindings.
+* non-static, non-recursive --
+  A references is an index into a run-time slot array, yielding a Value.
+  True for all function parameters.
+* non-static, recursive --
+  We can't just use a slot index, where the slot contains a Value, because of reference counting and cyclic references.
+Instead, the Value is represented by an RFunction or RThunk, which must be combined at reference time with a pointer to a refcounted environment object (containing a slot array associated with a let or module scope).
+  * In some cases, the RFunction/RThunk is known at compile time when the reference is compiled.
+That will be true for: let bindings; and non-parameter module bindings where the module binding is referenced directly and not using the dot operator.
+So the reference node contains the RFunction/RThunk pointer.
+The environment object is loaded dynamically.
+    In the case of a module, the slot array stills need to contain the RFunction/RThunk pointer, due to the dot operator.
+  * In other cases, the RFunction/RThunk pointer is loaded from a slot and discovered at run time.

+## References at Runtime
+The VM has a current call frame, which contains:
+* a tail array of slots, for local references, containing:
+  * an argument vector
+  * stack of let-binding slot arrays
+  * other temporaries, as needed
+* `Value* nonlocal`, a slot array for accessing nonlocal values
+  * in a script module scope, these are the module slots.
+  * when calling a closure, these are the nonlocals in the closure
+  * when calling an RFunction/RThunk, these are the slots in the env argument
+* debug metadata:
+  * function value
+  * pointer to previous call frame
+  * optional RFunction/RThunk environment pointer?
+  * maybe, access to argument locations, to store in bad argument exceptions

+To call a Curv function: allocate a call frame for the function (size of frame is in the function value), store arg values and metadata, call function code.

+In the Meaning tree interpreter, the `Meaning::eval` virtual function is passed the current call frame as an argument.
+All expressions are evaluated in the context of a call frame, that's required by the `let` implementation.

+Bindings that are local to a call frame are accessed via call frame slots.
+Non-local bindings are accessed via the function value (a closure), or if an RFunction/RThunk is called, then via the environment argument.

+The debugger needs a way to inspect the lexical environment when the program is paused in an arbitrary Meaning phrase.
+We need the ability to find a symbol table for the lexical environment at a given meaning, and the ability to look up run time binding values.
+It's too much to worry about right now.
+* Due to nested `let` expressions, there are different local lexical environments for different Meanings within the same call frame.
+  A brute force way to get symbols: When the debugger is first invoked, traverse the meaning tree and build a map from meaning pointers to symbol tables.
+Or, store an Environ pointer in each Meaning during analysis.

+Within a function body, reference node types:
+* function parameter: slot index in call frame
+* local let binding:
+  * static: a Constant node
+  * non-static non-recursive: slot index in call frame
+  * non-static recursive
+    * RThunk: RThunk in reference node, call the RThunk with current call frame as environment argument.
+    * call to RFunction: call the RFunction with current call frame as environment argument, plus arguments.
+    * non-call RFunction reference: create closure value from RFunction ptr and environment.
+* local submodule field reference:
+  * Probably, a submodule expression just uses the surrounding call frame for let bindings, rather than creating a new frame.
+So then, we construct an uninitialized submodule object and put it into a call frame slot M while it is being initialized.
+During initialization, field references indirect through slot M. Afterwards, the submodule may contain thunks and functions which get their own call frame when evaluated.
+* non-local binding:

+Outside a function body, reference node types:

+## Code Representation
 The fastest path to the Minimum Viable Product now appears to be a Meaning tree interpreter, using the runtime data structures I designed for the bytecode interpreter.
 A faster evaluator is deferred